booleanade/booleanade/readme.md

-My name is Blessing Adeya.
+# 🚀 Blessing Adeya
+Abuja, Nigeria.

 ## 🚀 About Me
 I'm a full stack developer in training.
 Am currently studying HTML, CSS and Javascript.